mrmonopoly-cyber/DPS/README.md

 └── dps.h                       # Root header file to inclue both the master and slave
 ```

-The build is intended for both PC simulation and embedded targets.
-You may need to adjust the `Makefile` or source files for specific targets.

 ## Documentation

 Full API documentation is generated using Doxygen.